-Not all sandpapers are created equal, and I’ve had more than the usual opportunities to see this fact first-hand under some extreme conditions this summer.
-Over the last month I’ve used more than sixty abrasive disks on various random orbit sanders, plus yards worth of regular sandpaper in finishing sanders and by hand.
-One of these “regular” sandpapers was a new type of flexible-backed sandpaper made for use hand sanding.
-In the end this work has confirmed a long-held conviction of mine: the best sandpapers are worth their extra price.
+Not all sandpapers are created equal, and I’ve had more than the usual opportunities to see this fact first-hand under some extreme conditions.
+Every year I use dozens of abrasive disks on various random orbit sanders, plus yards worth of regular sandpaper in finishing sanders and by hand.
+One of these “regular” sandpapers was a new type of flexible-backed sandpaper made by 3M for use hand sanding.
+In the end this work confirmed a long-held conviction of mine . . .
+The best sandpapers are worth their extra price.
 They end up costing less in the end, and you get better results, too.
-And the best abrasives have been getting better lately.
+And the best abrasives really have been getting better lately.
 You can see some of the 3M abrasives I’ve been using in my shop lately.

 Part of my sanding frenzy has been about prepping my beloved 1990 F-150 pickup truck for a paint upgrade, including a whole new coat of paint on the tailgate.
 This meant stripping back to bare metal, and that’s tough work for any abrasive.
 I’ve also been sanding a lot of wood as part of a tiny home construction project I’m involved with.